Top reasons to hike through Banff and the Canadian Rockies

 Getting there and meeting location

 From there, you will travel with your guides to Banff National Park for a short introductory hike at Grotto Canyon.
-Once you reach Banff, you’ll head to your tour.
+Once you reach Banff, you’ll head on your tour.
 The guide will choose the appropriate terrain dependent on conditions and the hiking ability of the group.